allenai/ml/README.md

 # ML Components

 Repository for low-level production-grade ML inference.
-The current motivating example is CRF inference.
+The current motivating example is the CRF inference component which is used in the AI2 fork of Grobid and Science Parse.
 It's currently 100% Java, but can also have Scala too.

 ## Getting Started